Fork me on GitHub

 Return default or specific values

-By default the circuit-breaker will throw an CircuitBreakerOpenException
+By default the circuit-breaker will throw an CircuitBreakerOpenException when opened.

 It is possible to configure a circuit-breaker to implement alternative logic when opened: